USS Augusta (CA-31): Normandy

+Operation Dragoon

 Rear Admiral Kirk shifted his flag to Thompson on 1 July, and Augusta got underway the same day for Plymouth, mooring there on 2 July.
 Four days later, in company with TG 120.6, she departed for Mers el Kebir, Algeria, arriving there on 10 July, only to leave two days later with Hambleton for Palermo, Sicily.
 She moored at that port on 14 July and reported to TF 86 for duty.
 Rear Admiral Lyal A. Davidson came on board and broke his flag the same day, and Augusta stood out with Macomb and Hambleton for Naples, arriving the next day.
 She carried out shore bombardment exercises on 23 July.

 She returned to Palermo on 27 July and steamed to Naples the following day.
 She continued her training until 12 August, when as flagship for TF 86, she carried Brigadier General Benjamin W. Chidlaw, USA, to Propriano, Corsica, arriving the following day.

 On 14 August, the heavy cruiser departed the Golfe de Valinco at 1030 for Ile du Levant, southern France and the beginning of Operation "Dragoon".
 Augusta arrived at 2155 at the staging area, joining the Sitka Assault Group.
 On the morning of 15 August, Augusta trained her main battery against targets on Port Cros Island, and fired nine rounds.
 At 1125, she sent six.

 Secretary of the Navy James Forrestal came on board at 2023 for an official visit with Admiral Davidson.

 The next day, Augusta patrolled the Sitka Assault Area and Secretary Forrestal left her at 0850.
 The heavy cruiser fired 63 more rounds at the fort on Port Cros Island to soften it up.
 On 17 August, she patrolled with Omaha and poured 138 rounds from her 8 inch (203 mm) battery into the island fort, which surrendered that day.
 The following day, General Chidlaw left the ship to establish his headquarters on shore, and Augusta turned her fire on the remaining coastal defense batteries.
 She departed on 19 August for a reconnaissance-in-force of St. Mandrier Island off Toulon, France, where the battery known as "Big Willie" was located, bombarding shore installations, and returning to the Sitka Assault Area the same day.
 The Golfe Hotel, Hyeres, France, was nearly leveled by 114 rounds from Augusta on 20 August.
-Toulon and Marseilles surrendered eight days later.
-On 29 August, a landing party drawn from the Marine detachments from Augusta and Philadelphia went ashore on the islands of Ratonneau and Chateau d'If in the harbor of Marseilles and accepted the surrender of German forces on those islands, taking 730 prisoners.
+Toulon and Marseille surrendered eight days later.
+On 29 August, a landing party drawn from the Marine detachments from Augusta and Philadelphia went ashore on the islands of Ratonneau and Chateau d'If in the harbor of Marseille and accepted the surrender of German forces on those islands, taking 730 prisoners.

 In support of "Dragoon", Augusta had fired over 700 rounds of 8 inch (203 mm) projectiles, and had materially aided invading Allied forces.
 She steamed to the Gulf of San Tropez, France, on 30 August, where Admiral Davidson shifted his flag to Philadelphia, and Augusta was detached from TF 86.